alexocode/talks/social/compassionate-coding/compassionate-coding.md

 ^
 All our jobs include some form of communication
-- Customer
+- Customer contact
-- Requirements gathering
+- Daily/Planning/Review/Retro etc.
 - Jira/Confluence/GitHub/Code Reviews and more

 ^